alphagov/whitehall/docs/configurable_document_types.md

 }
 ```

-For more complex validation logic, you must define your custom validators, such as the [duration for topical events](../app/models/configurable_document_types/topical_event.json).
+For more complex validation logic, you must define your custom validators.
 These custom validators are still decoupled from any schema and tested independently.
 Though they may be specific to a document type, they can be reused across multiple types if needed.

 ## Associations